ArcGIS Blog

 Benefits for data providers

-How to use Hub catalogs in ArcGIS Online Map Viewer
+How to use Hub catalogs in ArcGIS Online

 1. Start in a Hub Site: Begin by browsing, searching, and exploring content in a hub site.
-For instance, a researcher investigating beach access in the Pacific Northwest might explore the Washington State Geospatial Program Office’s Washington Geospatial Open Data Portal which empowers agencies, businesses, and citizens with readily accessible high-quality geographic information.
+For instance, a researcher investigating beach access in the Pacific Northwest explores the Washington State Geospatial Program Office’s Washington Geospatial Open Data Portal which empowers agencies, businesses, and citizens with readily accessible high-quality geographic information.

 Washington Geospatial Open Data Portal